-With the exception of a modest parking fee, the pier is free and is packed with a variety of family-friendly ocean-oriented activities from sport fishing and harbor cruises to penny arcades, glass bottom boat tours and the seasonal whale watching excursions.
+With the exception of a modest parking fee, the pier is free and is packed with a variety of family-friendly ocean-oriented activities from sports fishing and harbor cruises to penny arcades, glass-bottom boat tours, and the seasonal whale watching excursions.

-A short walk to the north of the pier is Seaside Lagoon and Veterans Park.
-A saltwater lagoon offers swimming, a large sand area for sunbathing, children’s play equipment, volleyball courts, snack bar, and a grassed area and luau shelter where you can picnic and enjoy ocean views.
+A short walk to the north of the pier brings you to Seaside Lagoon and Veterans Park.
+A saltwater lagoon offers swimming, a large sand area for sunbathing, children’s play equipment, volleyball courts, a snack bar, and a grassed area and luau shelter where you can picnic and enjoy ocean views.

-The boardwalk section of the pier is located on the lower level and is a unique blend of quirky little shops including one that will let you take a peak at a 16-and-a-half-foot long great white shark for a dollar.
-Alongside are open-air eateries where a variety of fresh seafood can be purchased, steamed right on the spot and enjoyed.
+The boardwalk section of the pier is located on the lower level and is a unique blend of quirky little shops including one that will let you take a peek at a 16-and-a-half-foot long great white shark for a dollar.
+Alongside are open-air eateries where a variety of fresh seafood can be purchased, steamed right on the spot, and enjoyed.

-The pier transforms from seaside playground into a twilight paradise starting each evening with a spectacular sunset over the pacific.
+The pier transforms from the seaside playground into a twilight paradise starting each evening with a spectacular sunset over the Pacific.
 You’ll want to start your evening with some delectable dining, and there are two places that are tops on the list.

 Above the restaurant is Top o’ Tony’s Bar, which has a view from Palos Verdes to Santa Monica.
 Many famous people who have visited Tony’s grace the walls of the spiral staircase leading up to the bar.

 Another favorite that never fails to please the palate is Kincaid’s Fish Chop & Steak House.
-Their menu is always evolving with fabulous new pieces along side the stable favorites of king crab, sea bass, salmon, prime rib, and filet mignon.
-A must try is the Kobe meatloaf sliders on soft Hawaiian roll.
+Their menu is always evolving with fabulous new pieces alongside the stable favorites of king crab, sea bass, salmon, prime rib, and filet mignon.
+A must-try is the Kobe meatloaf sliders on a soft Hawaiian roll.

-But if a more laid back atmosphere is what you’re looking for, than head over to the Starboard Attitude, the oldest “live blues club” in the South Bay.
-You can pull up a seat, sip on your favorite cocktail, relax & and enjoy a live the show, best of all there is no cover charge.
+But if a more laid-back atmosphere is what you’re looking for than head over to the Starboard Attitude, the oldest “live blues club” in the South Bay.
+You can pull up a seat, sip on your favorite cocktail, relax & and enjoy a show, best of all there is no cover charge.

-Finally, if a romantic interlude is what you’re searching for to cap of your day, then take your sweetie on a cruise aboard an authentic Venetian gondola, adorned with flowers, and stocked with a basket of fresh fruit, bread, cheese and wine glasses.
+Finally, if a romantic interlude is what you’re searching for to cap of your day, then take your sweetie on a cruise aboard an authentic Venetian gondola, adorned with flowers, and stocked with a basket of fresh fruit, bread, cheese, and wine glasses.
 All you need to do is bring your favorite Vino.
-You can bring your own music, too, or they can provide.
+You can bring your own music, too, or they can provide it.

-Open every Thursday 8:00 a.m. to 1:00 p.m is the Redondo Farmers Market at Veterans Park.
-A favorite of Redondo locals, you will find a wide assortment of fresh fruits, vegetables, cut flowers and more.
+Open every Thursday from 8:00 a.m. to 1:00 pm is the Redondo Farmers Market at Veterans Park.
+A favorite of Redondo locals, you will find a wide assortment of fresh fruits, vegetables, cut flowers, and more.